- Next day delivery

 - Vehicle vulnerability should be addressed with action which includes key protocols so that plant which is temporarily not in use is not left unattended with keys in the ignition.
 All keys should be signed in and out and vehicles not in use should be locked in a separate parking area or garaged on-site.
 All plant should be fitted with immobilisation devices and tracking.

-Physical security involves embedding robust security which supports the infrastructure of the site.
+You need to embed robust security which supports the infrastructure of the site.
 This means installing measures such as:

 - CCTV, alarm systems and signage – including highly visible systems which offer remote monitoring and recording both as deterrent and quick alert to problems arising.
 Warning signage and out-of-hours security contact information are essentials.